-The cash rounding feature lets you pick different rounding denominations and rules depending on your country's currency.
+The cash rounding feature allows you to choose different rounding denominations and rules depending on your country’s currency.
 Once cash rounding is configured, Retail POS will round the amount owed when you take a cash payment.

 Setting up cash rounding

 By default, all sales round to the nearest 0.01 (cent).
-Once enabled, cash rounding applies to the default Cash payment type and no other tenders.
+Once enabled, cash rounding applies to the default Cash payment type.

 - Navigate to Settings > General Options.
-On iOS, navigate to the Manager tab to access Settings.
+On iPad, click the Manager tab to access Settings.

 -

-In the Cash Rounding section, click the Enable Cash Rounding checkbox.
+In the Cash rounding section, check the Enable cash rounding box.

 If Retail POS detects a custom receipt template that wouldn’t display cash rounding, a banner prompting you to update your receipt template will appear.
 You’ll need to adjust your print templates and display cash rounding information on your receipts.